 With the wealth of communication choices available to reach a given target market, it is essential that the media planner is involved in the campaign development process from the beginning.
-The overall team working on the GCIS will consist of four principals, namely: Departmental Heads of Communication, GCIS, Creative Agency/ creative source and the Media planning and buying agency.
+The overall team working on the GCIS will consist of four principals, namely: Departmental HoCs, the GCIS, creative agency/creative source and the media planning and buying agency.